coderfeye13/public-toilet-finder/README.md

 - Use custom floating map controls (Zoom In, Zoom Out, Recenter)
 - Navigate a responsive and highly accessible interface

-_This application was developed as part of a university GIS / Web Mapping assignment._
+_This application was developed as part of the Geographical Web Development course at HAW Kiel._

 ---